Jacob-Diebold/invite-everyone/README.md

 # invite-everyone
-A Personalized Mass Texting App
+A Personalized Mass Texting App written in React Native with Expo.